RosettaCommons/documentation/rosetta_basics/file_types/silent-file.md

     ```
     Binary contents
     ```

-Silent files can be converted into PDB files using the `extract_pdbs` application.
+## Extracting other file types from silent file

+### Extracting PDB from silent

+The `extract_pdbs` application can convert silent files into PDB files.
 Information about the options can be found in the integration test folder /Rosetta/main/tests/integration/tests/extract_pdbs/.

+### Extracting silent from silent

+One can use methods native to Linux to extract specific poses from a silent file.
+For example:

+    #Getting the header of silent file
+    -n 3 file.silent > new.silent

+    #Appending data from pose with tag 'result_0001' to the new silent file
+    grep 'result_0001' file.silent >> new.silent

 ##See Also